becash143/Assignment-GrepSr/README.md

    We can use NFS as well.

-5)We can enhance the performance of the Containers using the Following Objects in Kubernetes
+5)We can enhance the performance of the Containers using the Following Objects in Kubernetes.
 i) we can use Horizontal Pod AutoScaler(HPA) to Autoscale Pods based on the CPU Utilization.The Replicas will autoscale based on the CPU utilization.
 ```C#
 apiVersion: autoscaling/v1
 kind: HorizontalPodAutoscaler